zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 ## 1. Set up

 Create a new empty HTML file and include jQuery, AngularJS and Kendo UI.
-In this tutorial I will [load the prerequisites from CDN](http://docs.telerik.com/kendo-ui/install/cdn).
+In this tutorial we will [load the prerequisites from CDN](http://docs.telerik.com/kendo-ui/install/cdn).
 Alternatively you may [download and host Kendo UI in your project](http://docs.telerik.com/kendo-ui/install/onsite).

     <!DOCTYPE html>